-High volume, 2.3-inch tires smooth out the ride.
+Wider tires grip on washed-out surfaces.
 Steel frame is both tough and light so tricks are easier to perform and control.
+The chainring is great for precision control and speed checks on jumps.

 Seat bolt has been known to loosen every now and then.

-Designed for experienced riders and racers thanks to the tapered head tube, powerful tires, and chromoly frame that make it suitable for speed, jumps, and tricks.
+Designed for experienced riders.
+Tapered head tube, powerful tires, and chromoly frame for speed, jumps, and tricks.
 Comfortable for tall riders.
 Not overly difficult to assemble.

 Not ideal for beginners.
-Some reports of issues with the handlebars and break lines.
+Some reports of issues with handlebars and break lines.

 You can't just watch.
 That doesn't open the floodgates of adrenaline.
 To get the full rush, to feel that addictive surge as you sprint headlong toward that ramp, knowing full well you're about to attempt a double barspin – and land it clean – you just gotta do it!
 There's no vicarious living in BMX, it's all first-person.